-He is a 62-year-old survivor of Lake Alice Child and Adolescent Unit.
+Kevin Banks is a 62-year-old survivor of Lake Alice Child and Adolescent Unit.
 He spent 24 months in the Child and Adolescent Unit over three admissions between 1973 and 1975.
 He also spent time in Epuni Boys Home.
 While at Lake Alice he experienced sexual abuse, drug abuse, physical abuse, psychological abuse, solitary confinement, paraldehyde injections and electroconvulsive therapy as punishment.
-The survivor will give evidence about his complaints to the Department of Health, Medical Council and Police, efforts to expose Dr Leeks’ behaviour, and involvement in the redress process with Grant Cameron.
+Mr Banks will give evidence about his complaints to the Department of Health, Medical Council and Police, efforts to expose Dr Leeks’ behaviour, and involvement in the redress process with Grant Cameron.
 He will also give evidence about the impact of his Lake Alice experience on his health and life.

-This person is a survivor of the Lake Alice Child and Adolescent Unit.
-He was born in Ruatoria, and is of Ngāti Porou descent.
+Walton Ngatai-Mathieson is a survivor of the Lake Alice Child and Adolescent Unit.
+He was born in Ruatoria and is of Ngāti Porou descent.
 From the age of five he was blind in one eye and partially blind in his other eye.
 At age nine he was sent away from home to attend Homai College and was taught braille.
 He developed epilepsy and it became difficult for his grandparents to look after him.
 He was sent to Gisborne Hospital before being transferred to Lake Alice Child and Adolescent Unit in 1972 at age 12.
-The survivor was admitted twice to the Child and Adolescent Unit for approximately six weeks and a later 12 months.
-He gives evidence about his experiences and the abuse he suffered, both sexually and physically, while at the unit and other state institutions.
+He was admitted twice to the Child and Adolescent Unit for approximately six weeks and later 12 months.
+Mr Ngatai-Mathieson gives evidence about his experiences and the abuse he suffered, both sexually and physically, while at the unit and other State institutions.

-This survivor witness is a 59-year-old man of European descent.
+Bryon (Nick) Nicol is a 59-year-old man of European descent.
 He spent six months in the Lake Alice Child and Adolescent Unit in 1973.
 While there, he experienced sexual and psychological abuse, and electroconvulsive therapy as punishment.
-He will give evidence about the abuse he suffered at Lake Alice, about the abuse he suffered at other State institutions for children, and about the lasting impacts of that abuse on his physical and mental health.
+Mr Nicol will give evidence about the abuse he suffered at Lake Alice, about the abuse he suffered at other State institutions for children, and about the lasting impacts of that abuse on his physical and mental health.

 Dr Parsonson will provide an overview of the use of Aversion Therapy (including chemical and electrical aversive stimuli), Operant Punishment and Electroconvulsive Therapy in standard clinical practice.
 He will also present an analysis that he has undertaken on the treatment of 11 child and adolescent patients at Lake Alice and his opinion on the inconsistencies between the procedures that these patients were subjected to and the treatment standards at the time for the use of Aversion Therapy, Operant Punishment and ECT.

-This survivor witness is 58 years old and of Ngāti Maniapoto and Tūwharetoa descent.
+Donald Ku is 58 years old and of Ngāti Maniapoto and Tūwharetoa descent.
 He had two different admissions to Lake Alice, spending over two months in total in the Child and Adolescent Unit.
 During his first admission, he was one of the youngest patients in the unit.
 He was the victim of sexual abuse by staff members, physical abuse, and electroconvulsive therapy.
 He also received discriminatory treatment due to being Māori.
-This survivor will give evidence about how severely his life was affected after Lake Alice, including leading to becoming a patched gang member by age 25.
-He will also speak about his personal trauma, disconnection from his Māori culture, and the intergenerational impact of having his children taken into State care.
+He will give evidence about how severely his life was affected after Lake Alice, including leading to becoming a patched gang member by age 25.
+Mr Ku will also speak about his personal trauma, disconnection from his Māori culture, and the intergenerational impact of having his children taken into State care.

-This person is a 59-year-old survivor of Lake Alice.
+Alan Hendricks is a 59-year-old survivor of Lake Alice.
 He attended the Lake Alice Child and Adolescent Unit between 1974 and 1975 where he was subjected to drug injections as punishment for misbehaving, as well as threats of electroconvulsive therapy.
-He will give evidence about his pathway into Lake Alice and the aftermath of his experience there, including his involvement in the redress process as a claimant who was represented by Grant Cameron.
+Mr Hendricks will give evidence about his pathway into Lake Alice and the aftermath of his experience there, including his involvement in the redress process as a claimant who was represented by Grant Cameron.

-This survivor witness is a 60-year-old man of Māori descent who now resides in Australia.
+Fred Rawiri is a 60-year-old man of Māori descent who now resides in Australia.
 Prior to his admission to the Lake Alice Child and Adolescent Unit, he was sent to Hamilton Boys’ Home and Hokio Beach School.
 Due to loneliness, he was given a psychiatric assessment and subsequently sent to Lake Alice.
 Here, he received electroconvulsive therapy to the head and genitals, and he received paraldehyde as punishment for misbehaving.
-He will give evidence on his life after Lake Alice, including redress, coping with stigma and how his emotional trauma impacts his everyday life.
+Mr Rawiri will give evidence on his life after Lake Alice, including redress, coping with stigma and how his emotional trauma impacts his everyday life.

-This witness is a 38-year-old woman of European and Māori descent.
-Her mother was admitted to Lake Alice Child and Adolescent Unit between 1973 and 1974.
-The witness will give evidence regarding her experience of the intergenerational impacts of her mother’s abuse in care, describing how it affected her schooling and health, and influenced the relationships she has with her mother and own children.
+Amy Bethune is a 38-year-old woman of European and Māori descent.
+Her mother, Sharyn Collis, was admitted to Lake Alice Child and Adolescent Unit between 1973 and 1974.
+Ms Bethune will give evidence regarding her experience of the intergenerational impacts of her mother’s abuse in care, describing how it affected her schooling and health, and influenced the relationships she has with her mother and own children.

 Mr JJ is a 62-year-old male of Irish and Māori descent.
 He is a survivor of the Lake Alice Child and Adolescent Unit and Cherry Farm Hospital.
 Around 12 years of age, Mr JJ was admitted to Cherry Farm Hospital where he suffered physical, sexual and psychological abuse as well as electroconvulsive therapy.
 Mr JJ was then sent to Lake Alice Child and Adolescent Unit where he was first put in a ward with adult psychiatric patients.
 He was then later kept in seclusion, sexually assaulted and given electroconvulsive therapy.
 Mr JJ will give evidence about how his experience at Lake Alice affected his relationships, employment prospects and educational opportunities.